trinketmage/doodleSVG/README.md

 # SVGPathNormalizer

-SVGPathNormalizer purpose is to create an object that handle normalize path (for path, line, circle, rect, ellipse and polygon) from 0 to 1, for animation purpose.
+SVGPathNormalizer is a javascript tool, its purpose is to create an object that handle normalize path (for path, line, circle, rect, ellipse and polygon) from 0 to 1, for animation purpose.
 It can be use with any tween engine.

 ## DEMO